Year 1

 (1987-1988)

-Only five new pony poses were carved for Year 6, but thirteen of the older poses were also re-carved to allow for raised symbols or movable heads.
-Four more pony friend poses were made as well.
+Eight new pony poses were carved for Year 6, and thirteen of the older poses were also re-carved to allow for raised symbols or movable heads.
+Four more Pony Friend poses were made as well.
 Scented ponies were introduced, Summer Wings replaced Flutter Ponies, and the last set of Sea Ponies was released.
 Ponies came with ribbons and brushes, combs, or picks.

 Year 7